openstreams/wflow/README.rst

 The easiest and most robust way to install wflow is by installing it in a separate conda environment.
 In the root repository directory there is an ``environment.yml`` file.
-This file lists all dependencies, except PCRaster, which must be installed manually as described above.
-Either use the ``environment.yml`` file from the master branch (please note that the master branch can change rapidly and break functionality without warning) , or from one of the releases {release}.
+This file lists all dependencies.
+Either use the ``environment.yml`` file from the master branch (please note that the master branch can change rapidly and break functionality without warning), or from one of the releases {release}.

 Run this command to start installing all wflow dependencies: